bjornbryggman/Prompts/README.md

-# Prompts 🧠
+# LLM Prompts 🧠

 ![big brain 400 IQ 4D chess omegalul](https://github.com/bjornbryggman/Prompts/blob/main/Images/big%20brain.png?raw=true)

-A collection of prompts that I use for my GPTs and personal use.
+A collection of prompts that I've made for my own use.

+They're all based on handpicked prompts from https://github.com/f/awesome-chatgpt-prompts, which have then been re-formatted according to a standardized structure.
+I've found that this greatly increases the performance of the LLMs overall.
+Furthermore, I've suffixed some of the well-known methods of improving the output quality of LLMs at the end of each prompt, such as using Chain-of-Thought, adding emotional contexts, tipping, and more.

+All prompts are listed below, and are also available as a CSV file.

+Enjoy.

 They have all been seperated into distinct categories, and generalized where appropriate for ease of use.